-There is likely to be swelling and inflammation.
-Pain may be recreated when moving the big toe against resistance.
+- Pain may be recreated when moving the big toe against resistance.

-The purpose of the Sesamoid bones is to protect the tendon of the flexor hallucis longus muscle, increase the strength of the muscle by giving it a mechanical advantage by acting as a level and take on most of the weight bearing on the inside of the foot.
+The purpose of the Sesamoid bones is to protect the tendon of the flexor hallucis longus muscle.
+They also increase the strength of the muscle by giving it a mechanical advantage by acting as the fulcrum of a level system.
+They also take most of the weight-bearing load on the inside of the foot.

 Sesamoid bones can be injured in a number of ways including stress fracture, traumatic fracture, a sprain or damage between a bipartite sesamoid bone as well as injury caused by the movement between the Sesamoid bone and the metatarsals bones in the foot.

 Sesamoiditis refers to an overuse injury which develops over time due to repetitive impact.
 An increase in forefoot weight-bearing activities such as dancing is often the cause.

 Stress fractures in the Sesamoid bones are more common in sports where acute changes of direction are required such as basketball, dancing, tennis, and badminton.
 A traumatic fracture refers to the fracture of the Sesamoid bones caused to be a single traumatic impact.

 An X-ray should be done to confirm or rule out a fracture of the Sesamoid bones.
 An MRI or bone scan may be required to identify the early stages of a stress fracture which is unlikely to show up on an X-ray.

 Overpronation should also be considered as a factor which can increase the risk of Sesamoid injury as over pronation may cause sideways displacement or movement of the Sesamoid bones which can cause wear and tear under the first metatarsal bone in the foot.